fossi-foundation/fossi-foundation.github.io/sponsors.md

 title: "Sponsors"
 ---

-The FOSSi Foundation seeks sponsors of our foundation to help our mission of supporting the community, open source design reuse, standards, and licensing.
+The FOSSi Foundation seeks sponsors to help our mission of supporting the community, open source design reuse, standards, and licensing.